ng-bao/CTF-Writeups/cyberdefenders/Acoustic_Lab.md

 Answer: `Asterisk PBX 1.6.0.10-FONCORE-r40`

 ## Question 4: Which tool was only used against the following extensions: 100,101,102,103, and 111?
 With these extensions, we can see each of them has `REGISTER` requests with `Authorization` information except extension 100.
-It looks like a password `brute-force` attack, indicating that the attacker used `svcrack.py` in this situation.
+It looks like a password `brute-force` attack, indicating that the attackers used `svcrack.py` in this situation.
 As for why extension 100 lacks `Authorization` packets, we suspect this extension does not require a password, so the tool didn`t send any Authorization packets.

 Answer: `svcrack.py`